Code-Institute-Submissions/Ewie1-CI_PP3_GT_TVShow_DecResub/README.md

  5. I want the game to remeber me
  6. I want to have an easy login option
- 7. I want to have access to different levels
+ 7. As a returned user I want to have access to different levels
  8. I want to
  9. I want to "add level column to access levels"